 Multiple Display Support

-A multi-display PC installation is also supported on all supported OS including XP.
+A multi-display PC installation is also supported on all supported OS including Windows XP.

 It is possible to match two display colors.